Seremban railway station: Platforms

 The station contains three platforms connected by a link bridge.
-Because the station used to serve as a terminal stop of the KTM Komuter commuter train service, only one line was needed for the service, used as a final stop for its southbound journey and the beginning of its northbound journey (like most EMUs, the KTM Komuter rolling stock is capable of moving backwards or forwards).
+Because the station used to serve as a terminus for the KTM Komuter service, only one track was needed for the service, used as a final stop for its southbound journey and the beginning of its northbound journey (like most Electric multiple units (EMUs), the KTM Komuter rolling stock is capable of moving backwards or forwards).
 However, all lines and platforms are currently in use.

 The northbound trains stop at platform 1, a side platform directly adjoining the station building.
 Platforms 2 and 3 are situated on an island platform covered by a metal-framed and wooden shade, and serve southbound Komuter and ETS trains.

+Platform 1 is currently not in service due to upgrading track and station upgrading works.

 Architecture

 The station is essentially fashioned in a simplistic form, consisting of an oblong-planned one storey station building containing station offices at the southern half of the station, and ticketing facilities and the passenger concourse in the northern half of the building; a brick-and-plaster entranceway was also included in its earlier iteration.
 The station features verandahs supported by carved wooden beams sporting curved motives.

 The station is covered by two layers of hip roofs: One at the bottom cut at the top by a smaller one with a large gable.
 A white clock tower is erected atop the roof of the building, topped by an onion dome.
 The top of the roof is adorned by wooden carvings and small pinnacles on its upper ends.